carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 Superclasses: GlobalValue_, Constant_, User_, Value_

 The ``Function`` class represents a single procedure in LLVM.
-It is actually one of the more complex classes in the LLVM hierarchy because it must keep track of a large amount of data.
+It is actually one of the mst complex classes in the LLVM hierarchy because it must keep track of a large amount of data.
 The ``Function`` class keeps track of a list of BasicBlock_\ s, a list of formal Argument_\ s, and a SymbolTable_.